wlevine/wlevine.github.io/_posts/2016-11-11-movie-scripts.markdown

 <img src="{{ root_url }}/source/images/wolverine.gif" />

-If I have a script, how can I tell if it's an action movie?
+If I have the script for a movie, how can I tell if it's an action movie or not?

-I collected 827 scripts from IMSDb (link).
-Then for these same 827 movies, I checked to see if they were tagged as 'action' movies on MovieLens (more details).
+First, I collected 825 scripts from [IMSDb](http://www.imsdb.com/).
+Then for these same 825 movies, I checked to see if they were tagged as 'action' movies on [MovieLens](https://movielens.org/).
 I end up with 106 action movies, including:

 * Terminator
 * Ninja Assassin